 What Is a Carpenter’s Toolbox?

-- Traditional wooden toolbox: Often handmade, a mark of craftsmanship
+- Traditional wooden toolbox: Often handmade, a mark of craftsmanship — and genuinely heavy once loaded

-- Plastic organizer: Lightweight with clear compartments
+- Plastic organizer: Lightweight with visible compartments — easy to find things at a glance

-- Soft-sided tool bag: Flexible and easy to carry
+- Soft-sided tool bag: Flexible and easy to carry when you need to move fast

-- Rolling chest: For larger tool collections
+- Rolling chest: For larger collections where the rolling makes up for the size

-The Essential Tools Every Carpenter’s Toolbox Needs
+The Tools Every Carpenter’s Toolbox Needs

 Measuring and Marking